wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 In the case above, the category "entity_poly" will be required if the value of "_entity.type" is equal to "polymer", linked by the context id "TYPE_POLY".

 #### Conditional Mandatory Items DDL2 Implementation and Example
 The structure for defining conditional mandatory items using the pdbx_item_conditional_mandatory category is similar to that of using pdbx_category_conditional_mandatory for categories.
 The pdbx_item_conditional_mandatory category must be included in the definition of the item that is to be conditionally mandatory.
-The pdbx_item_conditional_mandatory category can be looped if needed, allowing for multiple target item-context id pairs for one conditional mandatory item.
+The pdbx_item_conditional_mandatory category can be looped if needed, allowing for multiple conditional mandatory item-context id pairs.

 ```
 save__struct_ref.pdbx_align_begin